innoq/code-your-model-example/README.md

 Alternatively, you can write a groovy script that uses the `ModelRepository` to retrieve the required data and for example render it to the console.
-The `./scripts/use-model.groovy` script gives a simple example.
-It can be executed via
+The `UseModel.groovy` script (located in `src/main/groovy/` in package `com.innoq.codeyourmodel.example`) gives a simple example.
+It can be executed via gradle task

-    ./scripts/use-model.sh
+    gradlew useModel

 To stop the local neo4j docker container lookup its container id and execute

     docker stop <container id>